ibm-cloud-docs/vpc/vsi_is_manage_images.md

 # Importing and managing custom images
 {: #managing-images}

-When you provision {{site.data.keyword.vsi_is_full}}, you can select a custom image that you import from {{site.data.keyword.cos_full_notm}}.
-The image that you select determines the operating system that is provisioned for your instance.
+You can create your own custom image, and import it to {{site.data.keyword.vpc_full}} infrastructure from {{site.data.keyword.cos_full_notm}}.
+Then, you can use your custom image to create new virtual server instances that run on the KVM hypervisor.
 {:shortdesc}

 ## Before you begin